yejiahaoderek/cs152fa21-project.github.io/index.md

 To continue this work, we would try to have more control over the network itself, manipulate more of the hyperparameters under the fastai abstraction layer.
 Maybe also see what other plant datasets exist out there that are not just PlantNet.
 There are probably smaller ones that would work with smaller sets of plants, so it would be interesting to see how those results would compare to PlantNet.
 In addition, we would continue to work on creating a streamlit application to better present our results

 ## References

-> Wäldchen, Jana et al. “Automated plant species identification-Trends and future directions.” *PLoS computational biology* vol. 14,4 e1005993.
-5 Apr.
-2018, doi:10.1371/journal.pcbi.1005993
+> Barré, Pierre, et al. "LeafNet: A computer vision system for automatic plant species identification." *Ecological Informatics* 40 (2017): 50-56.

->"Pl@ntNet-300K: a plant image dataset with high label ambiguity and a long-tailed distribution", Camille Garcin, Alexis Joly, Pierre Bonnet, Antoine Affouard, Jean-Christophe Lombardo, Mathias Chouet, Maximilien Servajean, Titouan Lorieul and Joseph Salmon, in Proc. of Thirty-fifth Conference on Neural Information Processing Systems, Datasets and Benchmarks Track, 2021.
+>Camille Garcin, Alexis Joly, Pierre Bonnet, Antoine Affouard, Jean-Christophe Lombardo, Mathias Chouet, Maximilien Servajean, Titouan Lorieul and Joseph Salmon, "Pl@ntNet-300K: a plant image dataset with high label ambiguity and a long-tailed distribution", in Proc. of Thirty-fifth Conference on Neural Information Processing Systems, Datasets and Benchmarks Track, 2021.

+> Krizhevsky, I. Sutskever, and G. E. Hinton, “ImageNet Classification with Deep Convolutional Neural Networks,” Adv.
+Neural Inf.
+Process.
+Syst., pp. 1–9, 2012.

 > Kumar, Neeraj, et al. "Leafsnap: A computer vision system for automatic plant species identification." *European conference on computer vision.* Springer, Berlin, Heidelberg, 2012.

 > Mata-Montero, Erick, and Jose Carranza-Rojas.
 "Automated plant species identification: challenges and opportunities." *IFIP World Information Technology Forum*.
 Springer, Cham, 2016.

-> Wulandhari, Lili Ayu, et al. "Plant nutrient deficiency detection using deep convolutional neural network."
-*ICIC Express Letters* 13.10 (2019): 971-977.

-> Barré, Pierre, et al. "LeafNet: A computer vision system for automatic plant species identification." *Ecological Informatics* 40 (2017): 50-56.

 > Matusugu, Masakazu; Katsuhiko Mori; Yusuke Mitari; Yuji Kaneda (2003).
 "Subject independent facial expression recognition with robust face detection using a convolutional neural network".
 Neural Networks.
 16 (5): 555–559. doi:10.1016/S0893-6080(03)00115-1.
 Retrieved 17 November 2013.

-> Krizhevsky, I. Sutskever, and G. E. Hinton, “ImageNet Classification with Deep Convolutional Neural Networks,” Adv.
-Neural Inf.
-Process.
-Syst., pp. 1–9, 2012.
+> Wäldchen, Jana et al. “Automated plant species identification-Trends and future directions.” *PLoS computational biology* vol. 14,4 e1005993.
+5 Apr.
+2018, doi:10.1371/journal.pcbi.1005993

+> Wulandhari, Lili Ayu, et al. "Plant nutrient deficiency detection using deep convolutional neural network."
+*ICIC Express Letters* 13.10 (2019): 971-977.